EBA Clearing: RT1

 RT1 is a pan-European instant payment system that provides the European payments industry with a pan-European infrastructure platform for real-time payments in euro under the SEPA Instant Credit Transfer scheme.
 Launched on 21 November 2017, the RT1 fast payment system allows commercial banks to offer fast payments through this system to their customers throughout the Eurozone.

+Shareholders

+As of end-2024, the following banks were indicated as shareholders on the EBA Clearing website: